SoDevLog/PyTrading/README.md

 - [Trading Platform's Documentation](https://www.trading-et-data-analyses.com/p/documentation-plateforme-de-trading.html)

+## Open source

 Python software distribution with **PyInstaller** is a very open system.

 We publish TradingInPython's algorithms in directory:

 - [Digital signal processing](./TradingInPython/_internal/digitsignalprocessing)

-So you can take a look at the platform engine and understand in depth the indicators used in the trading strategies:
+So you can take a look at the **platform engine** and understand in depth the indicators used in the trading strategies:

 - [Digital signal processing/indicators.py](./TradingInPython/_internal/digitsignalprocessing/indicators.py)

-# Release notes
+## Release notes

-Informations on the next version, by your feed back you can participate to the next version of the Tradnig Plateform.
+Informations on the **next version**, by your feed back you can participate to the next version of the Tradnig Plateform.

 - [Trading Platform's Release notes](https://www.trading-et-data-analyses.com/p/notes-de-publication.html)